fbpx

 Changing the environment also changes how we think and see things.

-It can inject new energy in the team and allow you to connect in a way that is different to what you’re used to in the salon.
+It can inject new energy into the team and allow you to connect in a way that is different from what you’re used to in the salon.

 At least once per year, take your team to a place away from the salon.
-This is a time to build team spirit, align on the future of the salon, and strengthen the culture of the salon.
+This is a time to build team spirit, align on the salon’s future, and strengthen the salon’s culture.

-What’s important i just that you do it.
-That you invest the time in the team.
+What’s important I just that you do it.
+That you invest time in the team.
 And that you have an agenda where you openly can discuss the direction of the salon and allow your team to express their ideas and concerns.

 12. Show Gratitude, Celebrate Success, and Lift Your Staff

 Unfortunately, we forget this all too often.
-Feeling encourage and recognized is a key driver of staff motivation.
-When we’re in the heat it’s easy to forget this and we tend to focus too much on what we can do better vs. what in fact is working.
+Feeling encouraged and recognized is a key driver of staff motivation.
+When we’re in the heat, it’s easy to forget this, and we tend to focus too much on what we can do better instead of what is actually working.

 Lift your staff.
 Make them visible and part of your salon.
-You can feature them on you website and social media.
-In my article about the top salon websites, you’ll find good example’s of how this can be done.
-You can also link to them in your salon instagram bio and feature them in posts.
-Not only does it improve motivation of your staff but it also gives your salon a more personal touch.
+You can feature them on your website and social media.
+In my article about the top salon websites, you’ll find good examples of how this can be done.
+You can also link to them in your salon Instagram bio and feature them in posts.
+Not only does it improve the motivation of your staff but it also gives your salon a more personal touch.

 13. Run a Salon Employee Satisfaction Survey and Track Your Progress